GoogleChrome/web.dev/src/site/content/en/identity/passkey-registration/index.md

   advanced topic not covered here.
 Absent attestation, it can be set to `new Uint8Array([0])`, but never do this during sign-in.
 * **[`user.id`](https://w3c.github.io/webauthn/#dom-publickeycredentialuserentity-id)**:
    A user's unique ID.
-This must be an ArrayBuffer which does not include personally identifying information, e.g., e-mail addresses or usernames.
+This value must be an ArrayBuffer which does not include personally identifying information, for example, e-mail addresses or usernames.
 A random, 16-byte value generated per account will work well.
 * **[`user.name`](https://w3c.github.io/webauthn/#dom-publickeycredentialentity-name)**:
-  This should be a unique identifier for the account that the user will recognise, like their email address or username.
+  This field should hold a unique identifier for the account that the user will recognise, like their email address or username.
 This will be displayed in the account selector.
 (If using a username, use the same value as in password authentication.)
 * **[`user.displayName`](https://w3c.github.io/webauthn/#dom-publickeycredentialuserentity-displayname)**:
-  This is an optional, more friendly name for the account.
+  This field is an optional, more user-friendly name for the account.
 It need not be unique and could be the user's chosen name.
 If your site does not have a suitable value to include here, pass an empty string.
 This may be displayed on the account selector depending on the browser.